SARANGIVenkateshwarlu/SARANGIVenkateshwarlu/README.md

 **PhD in Physics | AI/ML Engineer | Data Scientist | MLOPS | LLM | Researcher (IIT-Bombay, CityU Hong Kong and HKUST)**

-🚀 I’m a researcher and data scientist (M.Tech, Ph.D. in Physics) with expertise in Mathematics, Statistics, Machine Learning, Deep Learning, NLP, Agentic & AutoGen AI and RAG, LLM.
+🚀 I’m a researcher and data scientist (M.Tech, Ph.D. in Physics) with expertise in Mathematics, Statistics, Machine Learning, Deep Learning, NLP, Agentic & AutoGen AI, RAG, LLM, and Generative AI.
 -   Passionate about building end-to-end ML systems from data exploration and model development to deployment and monitoring.
 -   Experienced in predictive modeling, statistical analysis, A/B testing, and creating CI/CD pipelines for reliable automation.
 - 🐳☸️ Skilled in deploying scalable ML workloads with Docker & Kubernetes, ensuring performance, stability, and maintainability.